We are conducting a risk analysis for fresh passionfruit (Passiflora edulis) from Vietnam for human consumption.

 We initiated this risk analysis because Vietnam requested market access for fresh passionfruit.
 Learn more about why we carry out risk analyses and our international obligations.

 This risk analysis is being conducted as a review of biosecurity import requirements.
-This is because we have completed a preliminary assessment of the pests of potential biosecurity concern associated with passionfruit from Vietnam and have found that:
+This is because we conducted an assessment of the potential pests associated with passionfruit from Vietnam and found that:

 - the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods